Water Treatment Disinfection with Monochloramine

 drinking water

-Update 4/1/19: The Town of Exeter Water Department is converting from free chlorine to monochloramines for secondary disinfection of the water distribution system starting the week of April 8th.
+The Town of Exeter Water Department converted from free chlorine to monochloramines for secondary disinfection of the water distribution system in April 2019.
 For most regular uses of potable water, chloraminated water is the same as chlorinated water.
 However, kidney dialysis patients, aquarium owners with fish, amphibians, reptiles and crustaceans need to take special care with chloraminated water.
 Chloramines must be removed from the water used in the dialysis process, or water used in live fish and crustacean tanks.
 Please refer to the Town of Exeter website for additional information about chloramination.
 If you have any questions, please call Public Works at (603) 773-6157.

 News Release from the Town of Exeter Department of Public Works Regarding Water Treatment Disinfection using Monochloramine